jamtho/twfy/README.txt

 Common Lisp bindings for the TheyWorkForYou API (UK political data).

-These are really just for my use at the moment, so have some rough edges.
+These are really just for my use at the moment, so have a few rough edges.
-I've noticed a couple of text encoding screw-ups, though some of these seem to come from the server.

 Official API docs are here: http://www.theyworkforyou.com/api/